 Birmingham City Council has produced a map with walking and cycling routes.
-Normally the map is available free of charge from libraries and tourist information points but is most easily obtained online here.
+Normally the map is available free of charge from libraries and tourist information points but is most easily obtained online from the council.
 The detailed double-side map shows all the surfaced routes suitable for a leisurely saunter or brisk bike ride across the city, including bus lanes, canal paths, advisory routes, National Cycle Network routes and more.

 The map also features details of a variety of relevant organisations from Pushbikes (the Birmingham Cycling Campaign group) to the Ramblers Association.
 It also lists 29 bike shops as well as linking into other such schemes such as the Dudley Borough cycling maps.

 For staff and students at Birmingham University, the map is also available from the West Midlands police room in University Centre on a Wednesday between 12.00 amd 15.00 noon.